plvu99/Athlete-Valuation-Using-Performance-and-Social-Analytics/README.md

 For brand partnerships and NIL valuation, the system integrates social influence metrics:

-* Network size
+* network size
-* Follower engagement
+* follower engagement
-* Closeness centrality
+* closeness centrality
-* Betweenness centrality
+* betweenness centrality

 These indicators measure an athlete’s influence and brand alignment potential.